-Goal: By 2020, the population size of Mongolian Saiga is increased by at least 25% compared to 2010 in key areas; and the area of occupied habitat by Mongolian Saiga is increased with at least 4% compared to 2010.
-Key areas are: Sharga, Khuis gobi, Chandmani Khuren tal (details in Annex 9).
+Goal: By 2020, the population size of Mongolian Saiga is increased by at least 25% compared to 2010 in key areas\; and the area of occupied habitat by Mongolian Saiga is increased with at least 4% compared to 2010. \ Key areas are: Sharga, Khuis gobi, Chandmani Khuren tal.